LuminarLeaf/Expeditions-Mod-Installer/README.md

 - `--update` or `-u` - Update the mods.
 This will download new versions of the mods you have already downloaded if they are available (without this argument, only a message about the availability of new versions will be displayed).
 - `--version` or `-v` - Show the version of the script.

-## Issues
+## Known Issues

+- For some reason, the when you enable a mod and then unsubscribe from it.
+After resubscribing to the mod the game resets the `user_profile.cfg` file and all the mods are disabled.
+To make sure this does not happen, disable the mods before unsubscribing from them.

-If you have any issues, please create an issue on the GitHub repository.
+If you have any issues, please create an issue on the repository.

 ## Other notes